Skilled Help For Medical Malpractice Lawsuits In North Carolina

 Fostering Open, Honest Communication With Clients

 North Carolina medical malpractice lawsuits are difficult to win.
 Insurance companies defend these cases vigorously.
 Additionally, North Carolina’s legislature has joined many other state governments in passing laws making malpractice suits more challenging in recent years.

-If you or someone you love would like to speak to a lawyer about a potential North Carolina medical malpractice claim, please call our Greenville-based office at 800-391-8191 or 252-321-0088.
+If you or someone you love would like to speak to a lawyer about a potential North Carolina medical malpractice claim, please call our Greenville-based office at 800-626-7047.
 You can also send us an email if you prefer.
 Your initial consultation is free, and you owe no attorney’s fees unless we recover compensation for you.